MastersoftGroup/mastersoft-address-magento/README.md

 # mastersoft-address-magento
-Mastersoft Address Autocomplete extension or module for Magento2
+Mastersoft Address Autocomplete extension or module for Magento2.

 ## Releases
-v1.0.x is compatible for Magento 2.2 (tested with Magento 2.2.4) v.1.1.x is compatible for Magento 2.3 (tested with Magento 2.3.4 and 2.2.4)
+- v1.0.x is compatible for Magento 2.2 (tested with Magento 2.2.4)
+- v.1.1.x is compatible for Magento 2.3 (tested with Magento 2.3.4 and 2.2.4)

+## Installation
 Go to your Magento2 Home (usually is in `/var/www/html` directory).

-## Composer Installation (Recommended)
+### Composer Installation (Recommended)
 Make sure git is installed: `apt-get install git`.

 ```bash